jthoma/code-collection/aws/s3-trigger/README.md

 with a simple process and needed a custom resource to finally attach lambda to the s3bucket using notification configuration.

+this is first deployed using sam deploy -g from the folder and the output is the function arn.
+Since in template the AWS::Serverless::Function, the optional property FunctionName is omitted, the name would be curated by cloudformation and unique for each stack.

 ## DevOps mindset tackled it differently

 My thought was to finalize with a simple aws-cli command and that now need a manual edit of the